42ity/fty-discovery/README.md

 RUNNING reply  means an other scan curently running.
 STOPPING reply means an other scan is in currently stopping.

+### Launch a multiscan

+The USER sends the following messages using MAILBOX SEND to fty-discovery peer:
+* MULTISCAN/\<nb_of_scan>/\<scan1>/\<scan2>/...

+where
+* '/' indicates a multipart string message
+* 'nb_of_scan' is the number of scan who will have to be performed
+* 'scanX' one of the scan to be performed.
+It can be on the '192.168.1.0/24' format in order to scan a network or ont the '192.168.1.12-192.168.1.18' format to scan a range.

+The fty-discovery peer MUST respond with one of the messages back to USER peer using MAILBOX SEND.
+* OK
+* ERROR
+* RUNNING
+* STOPPING

+RUNNING reply  means an other scan curently running.
+STOPPING reply means an other scan is in currently stopping.
+ERROR can be reply if there is less 'scanX' than 'nb_of_scan' or if a 'scanX' is empty or misformed.

 ### Get the progression of the current scan